- Dr Alan Convery

 Mitchell, J. and Convery, A. (2012) 'Conservative Unionism: Prisoned in Marble' in Torrance, D. (ed.)
 Whatever Happened to Tory Scotland?
 Edinburgh: Edinburgh University Press.

-I convene two honours courses: 'Parliamentary Studies' (a unique course taught in assocation with the Houses of Parliament) and a new course called 'British Government'.
-I also contribute to other pre-honours courses in the School.
-In session 2013-14, 'Parliamentary Studies' was the runner-up for the 'Best Course' prize at the USSA Teaching Awards.
+I convene two honours courses: 'Parliamentary Studies' (a unique course taught in assocation with the Houses of Parliament) and 'British Government'.
+In session 2013-14, 'Parliamentary Studies' was the runner-up for the 'Best Course' prize at the EUSA Teaching Awards.

 I am always happy to present my research to wider audiences.
 I have given talks to parliamentary staff, government officials and school groups.
 In addition, I have been interviewed in the UK by the BBC (Newsnight, Scotland 2014) and STV (Representing Border), and from the US by CNN during their coverage of the Scottish independence referendum.